logto-io/logto/README.md

 ## Bug Report, Feature Request, Feedback

-- We take security seriously on Logto.
+- Our team takes security seriously, especially when it relates to identity.
 If you find any existing or potential security issues, please do not hesitate to email [security@silverhand.io](mailto:security@silverhand.io).
-- About other bug reports, feature requests and feedback, you can directly open an issue on GitHub or join our Discord channel to have a live chat.
+- About other bug reports, feature requests, and feedback, you can directly open an issue on GitHub or join our Discord channel to have a live chat.